radstevee/packed/README.md

 # packed
-Packed is a standalone library for compiling minecraft resource packs using Kotlin.
+Packed is a library for compiling minecraft resource packs using Kotlin.

-This means that we do not have any dependencies on any Minecraft server implementations.

 ## TODO